ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 {PANEL: Convert and Use Date/TimeOnly Without Affecting Your Existing Data}

-In RavenDB, we offer conversion of types in static indexes with the methods [AsDateOnly or AsTimeOnly](../../client-api/how-to/using-timeonly-and-dateonly#use--or--in-a-static-index-to-convert-strings-or-datetime-types).
+In RavenDB, we offer conversion of types in static indexes with the methods [AsDateOnly or AsTimeOnly](../../client-api/how-to/using-timeonly-and-dateonly#use--or--in-a-static-index-to-convert-strings-or-datetime).

 * [Static indexes](../../indexes/indexing-basics) process new data in the background, including calculations and converstions to DateOnly/TimeOnly values, which can be used as ticks,
   so that the data is ready at query time when you [query the index](../../indexes/querying/basics#example-iv---querying-a-specified-index).
     * These indexes do all of the calculations on the entire dataset that you define the first time they run, and then they only need to process changes in data.
-This is far less expensive than running the calculations and conversions on the entire dataset each time you query and it doesn't affect your existing data.

 {INFO: Ticks}
 If your data is in strings, to use ticks you must create a **static index** that computes the conversion from strings to [DateOnly or TimeOnly](../../client-api/how-to/using-timeonly-and-dateonly#convert-and-use-date/timeonly-without-affecting-your-existing-data).

-An auto-index will not convert DateOnly or TimeOnly into ticks, but will process strings as strings.
+An auto-index will not convert DateOnly or TimeOnly into ticks, but will index data as strings.
 By defining a query that creates an auto-index which orders the strings you can also compare strings, though comparing ticks is much faster.